che-incubator/chectl/README.md

       Container image of the operator.
 This parameter is used only when the installer is the operator or OLM.

   --debug
-      Enables the debug mode for Eclipse Che server.
-To debug Eclipse Che server from localhost use 'server:debug' command.
+      'Enables the debug mode for Eclipse Che server.
+To debug Eclipse Che server from localhost use 'server:debug' command.'

   --devfile-registry-url=devfile-registry-url
       The URL of the external Devfile registry.